-If you have two jobs and you qualify for paid family leave with only one of your jobs, you can take paid family leave from that job, while continuing to work at your other job.
-If you qualify for paid family leave with both jobs, you can take leave from one job or from both jobs.
+If you have two jobs and qualify for paid family leave with both jobs, you can take leave from one job or from both jobs.
 If you take paid family leave from both jobs, you must take leave at the same time.

-For example, if you have a day job and a night job and qualify for leave with both jobs, you can take ten weeks of paid family leave in 2020 from both jobs at the same time.
+For example, if you have a day job and a night job and you welcome a new child, you can take ten weeks of paid family leave in 2020 from both jobs at the same time.
 Or, you can take paid family leave from your day job and continue working at your night job (or vice versa).
 You may not take ten weeks of leave from your day job and then take another ten weeks of leave from your night job.